 Join NWAC in supporting the tenth annual Northwest Snow and Avalanche Workshop (NSAW).
-NSAW is a professional development seminar bringing together professionals and avid backcountry recreationists for a full day of avalanche education presented by some of the leading researchers and avalanche practitioners in North America.
+NSAW is a workshop-style educational seminar targeted to professionals and avid backcountry recreationists.
+Join us for a full day of avalanche education presented by some of the leading researchers and avalanche practitioners in North America.

 Tickets can be purchased here.